mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

            -  Once decided, need to store correct answer in a 'combos-unravelled' format for reloading Output 'triple with extras' as separate field?
       Create GitHub PR to fix evaluate.py
+      Create a 'next' explanation driven actor based on leave-n-out of original explanation set And then train on lots of examples from training set Given a Central explanation - how much better would the 'fill-in' explanations be?
+        And can we tell the difference between a good set and a bad set?

     Plan for paper :  (23-08-2019: System description paper deadline)